 All too often, workers suffer catastrophic injuries while they are on the job or off-site performing work-related activities.
 In many cases, workers may be permanently disabled and unable to return to their previous employment.
 Workers’ compensation helps provide financial support in this situation, but insurance companies and employers may use various tactics to deny or reduce the benefits.

 In this situation, consulting a Hanover County workers’ compensation lawyer can be beneficial.
-Legal counsel can help injury victims navigate the complicated workers’ compensation claims process and maximize their benefits.
+A dependable personal injury attorney can help injury victims navigate the complicated workers’ compensation claims process and maximize their benefits.

 Injured workers sometimes lose out on benefits because they fail to follow the necessary procedures following their accidents.
 Under Virginia Code § 65.2-600, injured workers must report injuries to their employers no later than 30 days after the accident.
 The notice should contain the time and place of the incident and a short description of what occurred.
 The notice must also detail the injuries sustained and the location of any pain.
 A workers’ comp lawyer in Hanover County may be able to help injured employees comply with all necessary procedures.